v-spikes/thpt-thang-long/README.md

-# Dấu Ấn Thăng Long — Hanoi: A Millennial Epic
+# THPT Thang Long project

 A static website celebrating the culture, people, cuisine, and historical landmarks of Hanoi, Vietnam.
 Created as a school project for my friends.